OpenSourceBrain/PotjansDiesmann2014/NEST_SLI/README.md

      full-size network, as long as 'area' is not too small
    - Choose the external input: Poissonian noise 'bg_rate' and/or DC current 'dc_amplitude'
-   - Set any thalamic input parameters
+   - Set any thalamic inputs parameters

 6. Run the simulation by typing ./run_microcircuit.sh in your terminal (microcircuit.sli and the parameter files need to be in the same folder)